 How much does a front load washer cost?

-There is a pretty broad range of prices when it comes to front-load washers – from about $600 to $1,700.
-You can find a good machine for right around the middle of that range if you can live without some of the more advanced features like steam cleaning.
-The five most popular front-load washing machines on Home Depot, Lowe's and Best Buy have an average price of $782.
+There is a pretty broad range of prices when it comes to front-load washers – from about $700 to $1,700.
+You can find a good machine for right around $900 and still get advanced features like steam cleaning.
+We deliberately included washers for every price point but never compromised on quality when assembling our guide.

 How long do front load washers last?

-Features to look for when buying a front loading washing machine
+Here are the key features to look for when you're buying a front loading washing machine...

 1. Energy Efficiency